sablier-labs/docs/docs/concepts/lockup/01-overview.md

 ---

 Lockup is a token streaming protocol that refers to the requirement that the creator of a stream must lock up a certain amount of assets in a smart contract.
+A lockup stream, therefore, is characterized by the start time, end time, amount of tokens to be streamed and a [stream shape](./02-stream-shapes.mdx).

 Let's discuss an example.
 Imagine Alice wants to stream 3,000 DAI to Bob during the whole month of January.